quiloos39/next-strapi-image-loader/README.md

 It's a custom loader that helps you integrate your Strapi apps to Next.js.
 It does right thing and leaves image optimization to Strapi

+## Benefits

+1. Leaves image optimization to Strapi
+2. No more wrapping every image source with `<Image src={getStrapiUrl(...)} />` it does it for you.
+3. Works with any file provider for Strapi

 ## How to use it

 ```js